jon-jacky/Piety/doc/directories.md

     operating system.

-- **scripts**: Python scripts that run applications as tasks or jobs under a non-blocking event loop.
+- **scripts**: Python scripts that run applications as tasks or jobs under a non-blocking event loop

 - **select**: Non-blocking event loop using Unix *select*, used by *piety.run*.
+   An alternative to *asyncio* (above).

 - **shell**: Python shell, *pysh*.